-- Takoradi, Ghana – 2017: The dancers were members of the Nananom (The King’s) traditional troupe.
+- Takoradi, Ghana: The dancers were members of the Nananom (The King’s) traditional troupe.

 The dance performance was choreographed to raise awareness about the adverse impacts of unsustainable mining practices, called galamsey.
 The ideologies reflected in the choreography and overall performances advocates a “Bottom-Up” approach and effective stakeholder engagement practices.
 The chief of Funko region and the regent of Akatenke spoke about the importance of the event and their efforts to stop Galamsey practices. ~ Emmanuel Brace

-- Buffalo River, NY, USA 2017: We raised awareness of the need for increased research on effects of ingested environmental toxins and continued advocacy for clean water because research shows certain environmental exposures, for people with genetic predisposition, increase risk of developing Parkinson’s disease.
-PCBs have been found in relatively high concentrations in the brains of people who had Parkinson disease.
-Our message is especially strong because our Global Water Dances performers are people with Parkinson disease. ~ Cynthia Pegado
+- Buffalo River, NY, USA: We raised awareness of the need for increased research on the effects of ingested environmental toxins and continued advocacy for clean water because research shows certain environmental exposures, for people with a genetic predisposition, increase risk of developing Parkinson’s disease.
+PCBs have been found in relatively high concentrations in the brains of people who had Parkinson’s disease.
+Our message is especially strong because our Global Water Dances performers are people with Parkinson’s disease. ~ Cynthia Pegado

-- Bogota, Colombia 2015: Performers, environmental groups and general public were invited to clean up the river Arzobispo right before the performance.
+- Bogota, Colombia: Performers, environmental groups and general public were invited to clean up the river Arzobispo right before the performance.

-- Morelos, Mexico 2015: created the multi disciplinary project “Caudal”.
+- Morelos, Mexico: created the multidisciplinary project “Caudal”.
 Their first action will be in June 2016.
 The community is going to clean the empty river channels in Tlayacapan, Morelos prior to the rainy season and the choreographers will lead the awareness and creativity workshops for the children.

-- New York City, USA 2013: Audience signed petitions to stop fracking with Sane Energy project.
+- New York City, USA: Audience signed petitions to stop fracking with Sane Energy project.
 Fracking ceased in NYS for at least several years.
-2015: GWD New York City did a 2 hour talk about GWD and water issues at the 92Y coalescing the filmmaker, two choreographers in person and one by film together with the head of Urban Planning of the NYC Parks department.
+2015: GWD New York City did a 2-hour talk about GWD and water issues at the 92Y coalescing the filmmaker, two choreographers in person and one by film together with the head of Urban Planning of the NYC Parks department.

-- Minneapolis, USA 2013: Audience sent postcards to their Congress persons regarding water issues.
+- Minneapolis, USA: Audience sent postcards to their Congresspersons regarding water issues.

-- Lima, Peru 2013: created a non profit organization called “Rio Danza Comunitaria” which engages communities to take care of their own water resources.
+- Lima, Peru: created a nonprofit organization called “Rio Danza Comunitaria” which engages communities to take care of their own water resources.
 As a result, Global Water Dances expanded to other cities like Cuzco (2014) and Lambayeque (2015).

-- Lagos, Nigeria 2011: During their performance, they asked for a water fountain in the Village.
+- Lagos, Nigeria: During their performance, they asked for a water fountain in the Village.